G1enB1and/gitbash-commands/git-commands.md

 Don't forget to `cd` into the newly cloned directory before attempting any
 other git commands on it.

+## To start with an existing local directory and files:
 If you want to start version-controlling existing files (as opposed to an
 empty directory), you should probably begin tracking those files and do an
 initial commit.
 You can accomplish that with a few git add commands that